THE BEATLES' AC100s in 1965

 For details of the Beatles' itinerary in 1965, see Dmitry Murashev's excellent site - click here.
 For anyone interested in surviving concert recordings and filmed footage, "Way Beyond Compare", by John C. Winn, 2nd ed.
 (New York, 2008), is invaluable.

 One thin-edged AC80/100 does appear, however, along with a brown-fronted AC50 in the "studio" scene in the film Help!, probably filmed in May 1965.
-The one behind John is likely to have been one of the pair that John and George received in July 1964 - and we see it on stage all the way through to the Shea Stadium concert in August 1965, and possibly beyond.
-This in fact, is Paul's first AC80/100 (from December 1963), reboxed.
-See this page for further details.
+The one behind John is serial number 150B, Paul's first AC80/100 (from December 1963), reboxed.
+See the top of this page for further details.

 Still from Help!, filmed in May 1965.
 In the background, the thin-edged AC80/100.